jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 Change the intercept and slope coefficients and watch how the likelihood and log-likelihood values change.

-As you get closer to the best fit line, what statement is true about likelihood and log-likelihood?

 > ## *Question*
 >
+> As you get closer to the best fit line, what statement is true about
-> ???<br> <br> ⬜ Both likelihood and log-likelihood increase to a
+> likelihood and log-likelihood?<br> <br> ✅ Both likelihood and
-> maximum value.<br> ⬜ Both likelihood and log-likelihood decrease to a
+> log-likelihood increase to a maximum value.<br> ⬜ Both likelihood and
-> minimum value.<br> ⬜ Likelihood increases to a maximum value;
+> log-likelihood decrease to a minimum value.<br> ⬜ Likelihood
-> log-likelihood decreases to a minimum value.<br> ⬜ Likelihood
+> increases to a maximum value; log-likelihood decreases to a minimum
-> decreases to a minimum value; log-likelihood increases to a maximum
+> value.<br> ⬜ Likelihood decreases to a minimum value; log-likelihood
-> value.<br>
+> increases to a maximum value.<br>

+It seems likely that you know what you are doing!
+Logistic regression chooses the prediction line that gives you the maximum likelihood value.
+It also gives maximum log-likelihood.

 ## Logistic regression algorithm